 - Boil the potato in salted water then drain.

-- Cut the pastry into 15cm circles then cut each circle in half.
+- Cut the pastry into 15cm circles, then cut each circle in half.
 For each samosa, brush the edge with water then make a cone shape around your finger.
 Seal the edge and put in the filling then press the two edges together to seal.
 Repeat.
-Brush with beaten egg.
+Brush the surface with a beaten egg.